NAME

 replication( $file, $info [, %facultative_options ] )

 File name of source $file can be absolute, i.e. with a full path (include directories and subdirectories).
+File and directory names and paths to them must not contain space characters.

 The output file name is extracted (the same) from the source $file.
 Under no circumstances will source $file be overwritten by the new one.

-When replication processes a $file it identifies tags and replaces them with the result of whatever the tag represents (e.g. variable value for %%%V: or from %%%VAR: to %%%END:).
+When replication processes $file it identifies tags and replaces them with the result of whatever the tag represents (e.g. variable value for %%%V: or from %%%VAR: to %%%END:).
 Anything outside the tag(s), including newline characters, are left intact.

 The following %facultative_options can be used when calling replication: